Goutham-kS/Goutham-kS/README.md

-- 👋 Hi, I’m @Goutham-kS
+- 👋 Hi, I’m Goutham-kS
-- 👀 I’m interested in ...
+- 👀  Learning coding and testing
-- 🌱 I’m currently learning ...
+- 🌱 Master Degree in Computer Science
--     I am doing my MCA in VTU
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 goutham.kalathil@gmail.com

 <!---
 Goutham-kS/Goutham-kS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.